MRKrinetic/Glitch_guardians/README.md

    - Ensure the installation path matches the one in the code (default: `C:\Program Files\Tesseract-OCR\tesseract.exe`)

 5. **Set up API Keys**
-   - Replace the GoMap API key in `streamlit(app).py` with your own key
+   - Replace the GoMaps.pro API key in `streamlit(app).py` with your own key

 ## Usage